Sieabah/feathersjs-couchbase/README.md

 - Subqueries are not supported
 - Only tested with feathers v3
 - $selects on Service.find calls pulls all data and removes sections locally
-- Does not _validate_ queries, a query with a directive and value results in an invalid query (`{ thing: { one: 1, $lt: 2 } }`) --> `thing.one = 1 AND thing < 2`
+- Does not _validate_ query logic, a query with a directive and value results in an invalid query (`{ thing: { one: 1, $lt: 2 } }`) --> `thing.one = 1 AND thing < 2`

 ## License